 Aerodactyl Raid Guide

-Aerodactyl is a Tier 3 Raid Boss in Pokémon GO, with Boss CP of 18678.
-This page lists best Aerodactyl counters and strategies to solo raid it.
-Aerodactyl raid counters are heavily based on a variety of Water, Electric and Rock type Pokemon that deal super effective damage and utilize his type weaknesses.
-Aerodactyl can be solo raided using the same counters as in group raids.
+Aerodactyl is a Tier 3 Raid Boss in Pokémon GO and its counters are heavily based on a variety of Water, Electric, and Rock types that deal super effective damage and utilize its type weaknesses.

 Aerodactyl Counters